 Scaling

-During this phase, the main focus is retaining existing users and increasing market share.
-That's why a CTO monitors the market to ensure the company stays on top of tech trends and outperforms its competitors.
-The CTO's responsibilities here primarily focus on management.
+During this phase, the main focus is on retaining existing users and increasing market share.
+A CTO monitors the market to ensure the company stays on top of tech trends and outperforms its competitors.
+At this stage, your CTO also oversees the scalability efforts, prioritizes features for growth, and manages the growing development team.

 Networking

 Don't underestimate the power of social media.
-If you already have a vast professional network on Twitter or LinkedIn, you can make a post and ask people to share.
+If you already have a vast professional network on Twitter or LinkedIn, you can make a post about your search and ask your connections to spread the word.

 Business incubators and accelerators